ManoranjanBehera1/Markdown-Project/README.md

 Markdown Project
 ----------------
 To run the react project
-Go to the Merkdown-editor project folder and run the command -->  npm init
+Go to the Merkdown-editor project folder and run the command to get the node modules -->  npm install

 Development server
 To start a local development server, run: